 I have a particular interest and specialized training in dyadic work with young children (ages 0 to 5) and their caregivers.
 Additionally, I enjoy working with people during life transitions such as entry into adolescence and adulthood, job changes, relationship beginnings and ends, grief, having children, etc. I seek to work in partnership with families and individuals of all ages throughout their lives or perhaps just during particularly challenging times.

-Some of the features of therapeutic patient-physician relationships that I hold in the utmost importance are honest, effective communication, non-judgmental awareness of each person’s unique perspective, and a willingness to work together toward a common goal.
+The features of a therapeutic patient-physician relationship that are of utmost importance are honest, effective communication, non-judgmental awareness of each person’s unique perspective, and a willingness to work together toward a common goal.
 My well-rounded medical and psychiatric training gives me expertise in my field, but I trust that you have greater expertise in your own life.
-My purpose is to listen, understand as best I can, and offer guidance and facilitation when indicated and desired.
+My purpose is to listen, understand as best I can, facilitate the development of insight, and offer guidance when indicated and desired.

 Louisiana State University Child and Adolescent Psychiatry Fellowship Program